ria-ee/X-Road-scripts/README.md

 imported into Zabbix prior to execution of the collector.

-Collector requires [py-zabbix](https://github.com/adubkov/py-zabbix) package (tested with version 1.1.3 for Zabbix 3 and version 1.1.7 for Zabbix 4) which can be installed with:
+Collector requires [py-zabbix](https://github.com/adubkov/py-zabbix) package which can be installed with:
 ```
 sudo pip install py-zabbix